-Enjoy the crunch and satisfaction of a latke without potatoes!
+Make Shredded Vegetable Latkes and enjoy the crunch and satisfaction of a latke without potatoes!
 Shredded veggies mixed with fresh dill and horseradish make a really wonderful alternative or addition to traditional potato latkes.
 I like to use a food processor to chop and shred the vegetables; but you can use a hand held shredder if you prefer.
-Enjoy these latkes as they are; or embellish them with smoked salmon or caviar!
+Enjoy these Shredded Vegetable Latkes as they are; or embellish them with smoked salmon or caviar!

 Prep time: 20 minutes